 A variety of assessment methods is used, matched to the learning outcomes for the programme, to enable students to demonstrate the full range of knowledge and skills that they have developed.
 On most programmes there is scope for students to be involved in negotiating and evaluating some assessment.

-A minimum 2:2 classification degree in a subject area other than Psychology and GCSE grade ‘C’ passes in English and Mathematics.
+A minimum 2:2 classification degree in a subject area other than Psychology or a 3rd in Psychology and GCSE grade ‘C’ passes in English and Mathematics.